Teerothai/PRIMO/README.md

 # PRIMO

-To setup dependency type npm i or npm install in the terminal, after that type npm test to execute the unit test
+npm install for installing all dependencies that have been used in this project.

+Available Scripts
+In the project directory, you can run:

+npm test
+to test the test cases